 Industrial/construction/maintenance accidents are usually the result of the failure of personnel to observe proper safety procedures, or to use proper safety equipment.
 Supervisory personnel throughout the workforce and instructors in laboratories are required to ensure the proper use of safety equipment and techniques by all personnel.
-Additionally, Buildings and grounds supervisors are expected to monitor the activities of externally sourced contractors and to report violations and potentially hazardous conditions to the Vice President for Finance and Business Affairs.
+Additionally, Buildings and grounds supervisors are expected to monitor the activities of externally sourced contractors and to report violations and potentially hazardous conditions to the Chief Financial Officer.